 Certified Nurse-Midwives are registered nurses who have successfully completed a graduate degree program in nursing and attained an advanced practice nursing degree.
 They provide primary care for women throughout the lifespan with a special emphasis on maternal nursing.
 Certified nurse-midwives are competent to care for women through all semesters of pregnancies and to deliver their babies.
 They focus on women’s gynecological and reproductive issues and perform tests such as pap smears and breast exams.
 Certified Nurse-Midwives careers are on the rise since more women are choosing their services over traditional obstetricians for maternity care, according to the American College of Nurse-Midwives.

 Nurse Midwives have been providing care for women in the United States since 1925.
-Mary Breckenridge was the first pioneer of nurse midwives in the U.S. Because of experiencing several personal tragedies, Mary Breckenridge developed a compassion for less fortunate women in rural areas who received substandard care.
+Mary Breckenridge was the first pioneer of nurse midwives in the U.S. Because of experiencing several personal tragedies, Mary Breckenridge developed compassion for less fortunate women in rural areas who received substandard care.
 Mortality rates were high in rural Kentucky until she decided to make a difference.
 Mary Breckenridge came from a wealthy family and was able to start and fund Frontier Nursing School in Kentucky with a combination of family funds and funds from speaking engagements.
 Today certified nurse-midwives provide safe and cost-effective care mostly to women who live in rural and inner cities areas.
 They include family in the care of patients during pregnancy and allow them to participate in the birth if it's what the patient wants.
-Certified nurse-wives exhibit leadership abilities, great communication skills and strong assessment skills.
+Certified nurse-wives exhibit leadership abilities, great communication skills, and strong assessment skills.
 They also stay up to date with the latest in medical technology, collaborate with the entire health care team for the health and benefit of their patients and are compassionate and caring people.

 The certified nurse midwife can also be an expert in educating – not just the patients but also – the patient's family.
 After all, the gynecologic and obstetric needs of a woman should be understood by everyone in her family.
 The CNM's role does not end once the baby is delivered; it is also her responsibility to monitor the new mother's physical, mental and emotional well-being.